-Many of Harry Anslinger apologists would argue that he was “Just doing his Job.”
-That the country was in the great depression, and that it simply needed a strong hand to keep things going.
-Maybe so but by all accounts Anslinger was not a nice man.
+Many of Harry Anslinger's apologists would argue that he was “Just doing his Job.”
+That the country was in the Great Depression, and that it simply needed a strong hand to keep things going.
+Maybe so, but by all accounts, Anslinger was not a nice man.
 As stated previously, he was out and out Evil.
 The Earle Rowell situation provides a specific case in point.
 Now granted there were a lot of reasons why Anslinger hated Rowell.
-Probably the most important of which was that Rowell (who had quite a following in the 1930’s) felt that Drug addicts should be given maintenance drugs, while Anslinger felt the solution was to lock them up and that was it.
+Probably the most important of which was that Rowell (who had quite a following in the 1930’s) felt that drug addicts should be given maintenance drugs, while Anslinger felt the solution was to lock them up and that was it.

 “The police and district attorneys' staff who worked on the case told us the entire terrible and fantastic story, and took us to the house where the crime had been enacted.
 The police confided to us also that the father, who had been murdered, was by no means blameless, for he had been making these cigarettes and having his son Victor peddle them to the students at the high school he attended.
 In time, Victor sampled his own product.
-Then came the quintuple murder. ”QUESTION: Why would the police, the district attorneys office, etc., give Mr. Rowell (who was not even a Florida resident) a guided tour of a crime seen?
-Confide in him and give him so much (probably false) information about Victor?
+Then came the quintuple murder.”QUESTION: Why would the police, the district attorney's office, etc., give Mr. Rowell (who was not even a Florida resident) a guided tour of a crime seen?
+Then confide in him and give him so much (probably false) information about Victor?
 EXAMPLE:

 However, the guided tour could be explained away as an effort to get a new law against the use of Medical Marihuana in place.
 As Mr. Rowell stated in his book:

-“This crime struck home to the hearts and minds of the inhabitants of Florida the terrific potency of marihuana.
+“This crime struck home in the hearts and minds of the inhabitants of Florida the terrific potency of marihuana.
 Many months later we found the memory of this atrocity to be very vivid; the whole state had become marihuana-conscious.
-A law with real teeth in it to prohibit peddlers was rushed through the state legislature.
-“CONCLUSIONS:
+A law with real teeth in it to prohibit peddlers was rushed through the state legislature."“CONCLUSIONS:

 [3B] - The Addict and the Law By Alfred R. Lindesmith, Washington Post, 1961, Chapter 9, OBSTACLES TO REFORM - Copy can be found at: